Best Berlin Souvenir Ideas for Travellers

 23. Beer Coasters

-Every beer in Berlin is served comes with a coaster!
+Every beer in Berlin comes with a coaster!
 Collect these fun keepsakes as a unique souvenir of your Berlin adventure from one of my favourite traditional German restaurants.

 24. DDR Memorabilia